Hotment/Garmin/README.md

 ## Compiling to an `.exe`

-To create a standalone executable that can be run on any Windows machine (without needing Python installed), simply run the `compile.bat` file.
+To compile to a standalone `.exe` that can be executed on any Windows machine (without the need to have Python installed), simply run the `compile.bat` file.
 This uses **Nuitka** to package the script and all its dependencies into a single `.exe` file located in the `build` directory.

 ## To-Do List & Future Ideas